iLCSoft/MarlinReco/TimeOfFlight/README.md

-### TOFParameters
+### TOFEstimators

 author F.Gaede, DESY, 2018

-Compute various estimators for time of flight and particle velocity.
-Add these to the ReconstrucedParticles as PIDParameters
+Compute various estimators for time of flight and add these to the ReconstrucedParticles as PIDParameters.

+### Examples

+See [./scripts/tofestimators.xml](./scripts/tofestimators.xml) for and example steering file that computes TOF estimators for 0,10 and 50 ps single hit time resolution.